Relative Error Streaming Quantiles: Full Mergeability

 We say that an (internal) node $t$ in tree $T$ is an \emph{$i$-node} for $0\le i\le \ell$ if the sketch $S_t$ represented by $t$ satisfies $S_t.N = N_i$, i.e., it uses the parameters $k_i$ and $B_i$.
 Note that this means that if parameter $N$ is updated from $N_{i-1}$ to $N_i$ during the merge operation represented by $t$, then $t$ is considered an $i$-node.
 Moreover, we say that node $t$ is a \emph{topmost $i$-node} if the parent of $t$ is a $j$-node for some $j>i$ or $t$ is the root of $T$.
-Note that the subtrees of topmost $i$-nodes are disjoint and that topmost $i$-nodes for $i < \ell$ represent special compactions and have just one child.
+Note that for any $i$, the subtrees of topmost $i$-nodes are disjoint.

-To simplify the presentation of the analysis, we assume that a special compaction is also done at the root of $T$ (which is the single topmost $\ell$-node).
-The actual algorithm does not perform such a special compaction at the root of $T$, and our analysis in fact applies even in the absence of such a special compaction (namely, we would consider a special case of $i=\ell$ in the proof of Lemma~\ref{lem:single layer mergeability} separately).